 Has running Fatbirder for so long changed your own birding – for better or for worse?

-Over the years, my Birding has changed, but I don’t think it’s in response to having done fatbirder for so long.
-It has been useful to me, back in the days when I was travelling all my contacts around the world, making it easy for me to ask about local Birding when I was intending to take a trip, and to meet up with other birders that way.
 Perhaps one thing that has changed is that I am much more aware of the science than I used to be.
-Drawing up lists of species, for example, not only tends to teach you a bit of Latin if you didn’t already know it, but also alerts you to taxonomical changes.
-It’s something I’ve always enjoyed anyway.
-Birding in general has made me much more aware of the people who went out looking for new species, naming them, and having birds named after them.
+Drawing up lists of species, for example, not only tends to teach you a bit of Latin, if you didn’t already know it, but also alerts you to taxonomical changes.
+That’s something I’ve always enjoyed anyway.
+I’ve become much more aware of the people who went out looking for new species, naming them, and having birds named after them.
 That led me down some interesting alleyways.
-With friends, I wrote a book about people after whom birds had been named in the vernacular.
-That led me to write about the people behind the names of other taxa, which in turn led me to write several other books.
-From a Birding point of view, the most comprehensive was the Eponym Dictionary of Birds, published a decade or more ago.
-I also write a monthly column in a British Birding magazine.
-I’ve been doing it now for more than 20 years, and I’m sure that, had I not set up fatbirder, I would never have had that opportunity.
+With friends, I wrote a book about people after whom birds had been named in the vernacular – their ‘common’ names.
+That, in turn, led me to write about the people behind the names of other taxa such as mammals, herps, odonata, etc, which in turn led me to write several more books.
+From a Birding point of view, the most comprehensive was the Eponym Dictionary of Birds, published over a decade ago.
+I also write a monthly column in ‘Birdwatching’, a British Birding magazine – the column is called The Grumpy Old Birder.
+I’ve been doing it now for more than 20 years, and I’m sure that, had I not set up Fatbirder, I would never have had that opportunity.

 If time and money were no object, what’s the one Fatbirder-related project you would finally tackle?

-Those who know me will know that I have had a form of arthritis for the last 50-odd years.
+Those who know me will know that I have had a form of arthritis for the last 50-plus years.
 Now that I’m in my eighth decade, I find it harder and harder to spend all day long on a keyboard.
 If I were rich beyond the dreams of avarice, I’d probably employ a team of people to do what I do.
 I guess that, failing that, at some stage I’ll have to look at passing the baton to a younger birder.
-I doubt that it would be easy to find anyone who has all the enthusiasm, but he’s willing to spend most of their time at the keyboard instead of out watching birds.
+I doubt that it would be easy to find anyone who has all the enthusiasm, but who is willing to spend most of their time at the keyboard instead of out watching birds.

 And finally, is there anything you wish I had asked, but didn’t?

-Before retiring, I was the director of a number of people are into charities mostly to do with disability or disadvantage.
-Since then, apart from fat Bird and writing, I’ve always been involved in some sort of charitable venture.
-Some friends and I set up Birding For All a quarter of a century ago.
-Like fat Birder, I started that up because nothing like it existed.
+Before retiring, I was the director of a number of ‘people’ charities, mostly to do with disability or disadvantage.
+Since then, apart from working on Fatbirder and writing commitments, I’ve always been involved in some sort of voluntary organisation.
+Some friends and I set up ‘Birding For All’ a quarter of a century ago.
+Like Fatbirder, I started that up because nothing like it existed.
 Selfishly, I was frustrated by the lack of attention paid to access for those with disabilities to Bird reserves and other countryside wildlife activities.
-All this time later, while there are some reserves that are much more accessible, the vast majority are almost as bad as they were.
+All this time later, while there are some reserves that are much more accessible, most are almost as bad as they were.
 The truth is that access needs are little understood, and where provision is made, it’s almost entirely for the benefit of wheelchair users.
-What most people don’t realise is that the vast majority of disabled people, or even those with mobility issues, are not wheelchair users, but find distance a massive problem.
+What most people don’t realise is that the vast majority of disabled people, or even just those with mobility issues, are not wheelchair users, but find distance a massive problem.
 If there were just one thing that I could do to make reserves more accessible to more people, it would be to provide simple benches every 150 m around a track.
-This would help very many disabled people, people pushing prams and push chairs, the elderly, the very small, et cetera.
-So, I guess that the only question I would’ve liked you to ask me would have got me riding this particular hobby horse.
+This would help very many disabled people, as well as those people pushing prams and push chairs, the elderly, the very small, etc. So, I guess that the only question I would’ve liked you to ask me would have got me riding that particular hobby horse.